werefin/THM-Unwind/README.md

 A reverse engineering challenge featuring a crypto-based binary that validates flags using a stateful cryptographic transformation.

-### Challenge Description
+### Challenge description

-**Welcome to Unwind - a secure system protected by a cryptographic system based on bit rotations.**

-The system uses a multi-layer encryption system where each character undergoes **7 transformations** through substitution boxes and rotations.
+Unwind uses a multi-layer encryption system where each character undergoes **7 transformations** through substitution boxes and rotations.
 The rotations are position-dependent, each character rotates by a different amount based on its position in the key.
 The algorithm creates a complex dependency chain where each character depends on all previous ones (i.e., one wrong character breaks the rotation chain).

 **Objective**: reverse engineer the binary, understand the rotation cipher, and unlock Unwind to discover the secrets of rotation-based cryptography.